 - Forecast, short-term liquidity planning (Work In Progress), planning on a seasonal basis (also WIP)

-The workflows and query functions provided by BOARD ensure that users feel supported and find the system easy to operate.
-It is now also no problem to integrate the international (i.e. non-German) divisions using BOARD's 'Multilanguage' functionality, and the various currencies are converted in BOARD employing a simple function.
+The workflows and query functions provided by Board ensure that users feel supported and find the system easy to operate.
+It is now also no problem to integrate the international (i.e. non-German) divisions using Board's 'Multilanguage' functionality, and the various currencies are converted in Board employing a simple function.
 Furthermore, the administrator individually defines input and reading rights.
-In a final step, the individual reports and planning documents are merged into global overviews and these are used as a decision-making tool for management decisions at the head office of Landgard.
+In a final step, the individual reports and planning documents are merged into global overviews and these are used as a decision-making tool for management decisions at the Landgard head office.

-Landgard has great plans for its future uses of BOARD.
-Examples include the rolling out of new break-even computations at customer and product level – something that had initially been postponed –, the introduction of a personnel controlling func-tion and the implementation of a system of key performance indicators (KPIs) adapted to suit each division.
+Landgard has great plans for its future uses of Board.
+Examples include the rolling out of new break-even computations at customer and product level, the introduction of a personnel controlling function, and the implementation of a system of key performance indicators (KPIs) adapted to suit each division.